Paradox Interactive: White Wolf

 Paradox Interactive purchased White Wolf Publishing's assets, including World of Darkness and Vampire: The Masquerade, from CCP Games in October 2015.
 White Wolf became a self-operating subsidiary of Paradox Interactive with its own management and goals.

 In January 2017, White Wolf announced its partnership with video game publisher Focus Home Interactive for the video game adaptation of Werewolf: The Apocalypse, a tabletop role-playing game set in the World of Darkness.
 It was developed by the game development studio Cyanide and released on PC and consoles on February 4, 2021, as Werewolf: The Apocalypse - Earthblood.

 In November 2018, as a result of backlash generated by material pertaining to "murder of gay Chechens" published in a Vampire: The Masquerade Fifth Edition source book, it was announced that White Wolf would no longer function as an entity separate from its parent company, and would cease developing and publishing products internally.

+In May 2025, Jason Carl, Brand Marketing Manager at White Wolf, announced the company's return as the official licensing and publishing entity for all World of Darkness transmedia properties.

 Studio acquisitions

 Paradox Interactive acquired the Dutch game development studio Triumph Studios, the creator of the Age of Wonders and Overlord series, in June 2017.
 The acquisition was considered to be a good fit by both commentators and the involved companies, based on similarities in product genres and corporate culture.

-In January 2018, Paradox acquired a 33% minority stake in developer Hardsuit Labs, the current developers of Blacklight: Retribution, at a cost of US$2 million.
+In January 2018, Paradox acquired a 33% minority stake in developer Hardsuit Labs, the developers of Blacklight: Retribution, at a cost of US$2 million.
 Paradox Interactive acquired Harebrained Schemes, the maker of Shadowrun Returns and the Paradox-published game BattleTech, in June 2018 for a fixed price of US$7,500,000 and 25% of the earnings of Harebrained Schemes excluding publishing cost in the next 5 years, to the extent they exceed the fixed purchasing price.

 Paradox acquired Paris-based Playrion Game Studio, specializing in mobile game development, in July 2020, making it its eighth internal studio.
 Paradox stated the acquisition will help them expand into the mobile games marketplace.
-Also in July 2020, Paradox acquired Iceflake Studios out of Tampere, Finland, which had been developing Surviving the Aftermath with Paradox as the publisher previously.
+Also in July 2020, Paradox acquired Iceflake Studios out of Tampere, Finland, which had previously been developing Surviving the Aftermath with Paradox as the publisher.